remarkjs/remark-lint/packages/remark-lint-link-title-style/readme.md

 ## What is this?

-This package checks the style of link title markers.
+This package checks the style of link (*and* image and definition) title markers.

 ## When should I use this?